RakeshRanjanSingh/task/README.md

 # task
-Task to scrapes all Hockey Team Stats starting from the given url Hot to use the script
+Task to scrapes all Hockey Team Stats starting from the given url

+How to use the script
+#freeze the requirements.txt by using below command
+pip freeze > requirements.txt

 1. Step use below command to clone the repository

 git clone https://github.com/RakeshRanjanSingh/task